 Where To Buy Potash?

-Most hardware stores will carry fertilizer with potash or by-itself.
-I have found a few good potash products on sale over on Amazon.
-Feel free to check those out.
+Most hardware stores will carry fertilizer with potash or by-itself in liquid or granule form.
+I have found a few good potash products on sale at DoMyOwn and Amazon.
+Feel free to check these out.

 History of Potash

 The word potash comes from “pot ash” which refers to the way it was originally made in the 1700s.
 It was first made from forest ash.
 Wood ash was mixed with water and then boiled in a large pot, or kettle until the moisture completely evaporated.
 What was left became known as black salts.
 The potash created in this method was a highly demanded world commodity as it was used for making things like soap, glass, fertilizer, fabric dye, and was used in the processing of wool.
 In current times potash is used mainly as fertilizer for crops and in biofuels.

 References and Further Reading on Potash